ServiceNow Autonomous Workforce: AI Specialists Explained

 AI Specialists handle the repeatable, process-driven work — the L1 tickets, the standard requests, the routine approvals.
 What they cannot replace is the expertise required to build, configure, govern, and optimise the platform they run on.
 Someone needs to design the workflows the specialists execute.
 Someone needs to configure the policies that govern their behaviour.
 Someone needs to handle the exceptions they escalate.
 Someone needs to measure whether they are actually delivering value.

 The professionals who will thrive are those who understand agentic AI architecture — not just how to build a flow, but how to build a flow that an AI agent can execute reliably, with appropriate governance, and with measurable outcomes.
 That is a different and more sophisticated skill than building automation for human users.
+See our GRC guide for how governance and risk tracking works in ServiceNow specifically.

 The career implication is clear: if you are a ServiceNow professional focused exclusively on L1-equivalent work — basic ticket handling, standard request fulfillment — you need to be building skills in AI configuration, governance, and platform architecture.
 The roles that involve designing and governing AI agents are growing faster than the roles that involve doing the work those agents will automate.